martinberlin/e-ink/README.md

 Replace that for your own model to fit your needs.
 Make sure that the build variables need a value when are inserted like this so even if it should be empty use:

 -DMYDEFINE=1

+NOTE: In the file [select.h](https://github.com/martinberlin/e-ink/blob/master/src/select.h#L25) I noticed that there was an #if construction that was not letting my use my 1.54 display so I modified it and removed the part that was flawed, leaving it on the comments.
+If you use one of the displays that where left out, just arrange it to use the right Display_picture function or leave me a message and I will try to correct it. ( twitter: @martinfasani / www.cale.es )

 ## Contents